woheller69/FreeDroidWarn/README.md

  ```
 Google has announced that, starting in 2026/2027, all apps on certified Android devices
 will require the developer to submit personal identity details directly to Google.
-Since I do not agree to this requirement, this app will no longer work on certified
+Since the developers of this app do not agree to this requirement, this app will no longer
-Android devices after that time
+work on certified Android devices after that time.
 ```

 https://www.androidauthority.com/android-developer-verification-requirements-3590911/